 Anita Angelovska Bezhoska

 Anita Angelovska Bezhoska assumed office of Governor of the National Bank of the Republic of North Macedonia in May 2018.
-She is also a Governor for the Republic of North Macedonia on the Board of Governors of the International Monetary Fund (IMF) and member of the Supervisory Board of the Vienna Initiative 2, as representative of the six countries from the Southeast European region that are not yet members of the European Union (EU).
+She is also a Governor for the Republic of North Macedonia on the Board of Governors of the International Monetary Fund (IMF) and member of the Steering Committee of the Vienna Initiative 2, as representative of the six countries from the Southeast European region that are not yet members of the European Union (EU).
 She assumed office of Governor after almost twelve years of work experience in the National Bank, first as a chief economist, and almost eight years after, as a vice-governor in charge of the monetary policy, research and statistics.
 She was also an Alternate Governor for the Republic of Macedonia on the Board of Governors of the IMF.
 By the end of 2019, she was also a member of the Irving Fisher Committee on Central Bank Statistics at the Bank for International Settlements in Basel.

 Prior to joining the central bank team, she worked at the IMF in Washington DC, USA, for two years, primarily as an economist in the European Department, and shortly in the Fiscal Affairs Department.
 At the same time, she was a member of several IMF negotiation missions for signing agreements with member states.
 Since 2006, she has continuously been engaged as an expert in the IMF teams for providing technical assistance to several countries in Europe.